This guide shows how to configure a Ruckus Wireless device in standalone mode, in order to use it in accordance with Volare.

-Retrieving the identifier for the Admin Panel
+Entering the device details into the Admin Panel

 In order to use the device in the Solution, you must enter its details into the Admin Panel.

 To get further information on how to do that, please see How to add an access point.
 Anyway, in the Admin Panel, a field called Identifier will be required by the web interface.
-For Ruckus Wireless Standalone products, as said before, it corresponds to the the NAS ID value that has been configured in Hotspot > More Options settings.
+For Ruckus Wireless Standalone products, as said before, it corresponds to the NAS ID value that has been configured in Hotspot > More Options settings.

 It is mandatory that this value it is unique for all the devices within the network.
-Otherwise the devices will be not correctly integrated with the Solution.
+Otherwise, the devices will be not correctly integrated with the Solution.

 Parameters for the Solution